matthewleach/content/Web/HTML/web-introduction/html-defined.md

 ---
 ## Content

 New content to go here.
 The author must be updated to match a valid Enki account.

 ---
 ## Practice

-HTML dictates ???
+Which four things does HTML primarily achieve?

+??? ??? ??? ???

+* Displays Text
+* Inserts Media
+* Creates Links
+* Creates Containers
+* Creates Animations
+* Responsive Layouts
+* Math Expressions
+* Database Storage

+---
+## Revision

 Looking at an HTML page without CSS, it will appear as ???

+* Unstyled listing of the text, images, and links.
+* HTML page opens, but no content is displayed.
+* HTML pages are not viewable without CSS.
+* An error occurs and the page will not display properly.
+* Only HTML text is displayed, unformatted.

+---
+## Quiz

+HTML dictates the ??? in a web page?

 * content
-* The text, images, and links will appear without any style and containers will not display in any manner at all.

----
-## Revision

-What does HTML stand for?

-???

-What four things does HTML primarily achieve?

-???
-*  HyperText Markup Language
+* style
-* 1) Displays Text,
+* interactivity
-* 2) Inserts Media (images/video/ie),
-* 3) Creates Links,
+* hosting
-* 4) Organizes content into Containers.
-* Hyperlinks and Text Markup Language
-* Home Tool Markup Language